NATO’s relations with Bosnia and Herzegovina

 Bosnia and Herzegovina has also been participating in the PfP Planning and Review Process (PARP) since May 2007.
 The role of the PARP is to provide a structured basis for identifying forces and capabilities that could be available to the Alliance for multinational training, exercises and operations.
 It also serves as the principal mechanism used to guide and measure defence and military reform progress.
 A biennial process, the PARP is open to all partners on a voluntary basis.

-The Stabilisation Force (SFOR) replaces IFOR in December.
+December 1996: The Stabilisation Force (SFOR) replaces IFOR.

-Establishment of a state-level command structure over the two entity armies in December
+December 2003: Establishment of a state-level command structure over the two entity armies.

-Agreement to merge the two entity armies into a single military force, the Armed Forces of BiH, on 1 January 2006
+1 January 2006: Agreement is reached to merge the two entity armies into a single military force, the Armed Forces of BiH.

-Bosnia and Herzegovina joins the PfP and agrees its first Individual Partnership Programme (IPP).
+2006: Bosnia and Herzegovina joins the PfP and agrees its first Individual Partnership Programme.

-Bosnia and Herzegovina joins the PfP Planning and Review Process (PARP).
+2007: Bosnia and Herzegovina joins the PfP Planning and Review Process.

-Bosnia and Herzegovina deploys officers to the NATO-led International Security Assistance Force (ISAF) in Afghanistan
+2009: Bosnia and Herzegovina deploys officers to the NATO-led International Security Assistance Force (ISAF) in Afghanistan.

-In April, Bosnia and Herzegovina is invited to join the Membership Action Plan, pending the resolution of a key issue concerning immovable defence property.
+April 2010: Bosnia and Herzegovina is invited to join the Membership Action Plan (MAP), pending the resolution of a key issue concerning immovable defence property.

-In May, at NATO’s Chicago Summit, Allied leaders welcome the political agreement reached in Bosnia and Herzegovina on 9 March 2012 on the registration of immovable defence property as state property.
-They urge political leaders to implement the agreement without delay to allow the country to start participation in the Membership Action Plan.
+May 2012: At NATO’s Chicago Summit, Allied leaders welcome the political agreement reached in Bosnia and Herzegovina on 9 March 2012 on the registration of immovable defence property as state property.
+They urge political leaders to implement the agreement without delay to allow the country to start participation in the MAP.

-In July, NATO’s Deputy Secretary General visits Bosnia and Herzegovina and other countries in the region aspiring to NATO membership.
+July 2012: NATO Deputy Secretary General Alexander Vershbow visits Bosnia and Herzegovina and other countries in the region aspiring to NATO membership.